-The Mayans were famously known for their architectural works which ranged from mall huts, to large houses, to beautiful, elaborate temples.
+The Mayans were famously known for their architectural works which ranged from small huts, to large houses, to beautiful, elaborate temples.

 Ancient Mayan Shelter-Construction